-There are no aerodromes within 3nm of this site.
-There are no protected airspace volumes, depicted air routes, or commonly used tracks near this site that require communication capabilities.
+This site is located on an aerodrome (Port Hope Millson Field (CMF4) and there are no other aerodromes within 3nm of this site.
+There are no protected airspace volumes or depicted air routes, however there is an established VFR flight training area (CYPQ Port Hope) and established procedures.
 Assessment of the normally expected traffic patterns yields the following: